-33. Paperwork Reduction Act (PWRA)
+33. Paperwork Reduction Act Clearance and Privacy Act Review

-The recipient agrees, if required, to submit all surveys, interview protocols, and other information collections funded by this award to the COPS Office for submission to the Office of Management and Budget (OMB) for clearance under the Paperwork Reduction Act (PWRA) of 1995.
+The recipient agrees, if required, to submit all surveys, interview protocols, and other information collections to the COPS Office for submission to the Office of Management and Budget (OMB) for clearance under the Paperwork Reduction Act (PRA).
+Before submission to OMB, all information collections that request personally identifiable information must be reviewed by the COPS Office to ensure compliance with the Privacy Act.
+The Privacy Act compliance review and the PRA clearance process may take several months to complete.
+44 U.S.C. §§ 3501-3520 and 5 U.S.C. § 552a.

 The purpose of the Paperwork Reduction Act is to reduce, minimize, and control paperwork burdens on the public while maximizing the practical utility and public benefit of information created, collected, disclosed, maintained, used, shared, and disseminated by or for the Federal Government.
 See 5 C.F.R. § 1320.1.
+In addition, the Privacy Act establishes a "code of fair information practices" that regulates the collection, maintenance, use, and disclosure of personally identifiable records.
+5 U.S.C. § 552a.